|Oregon Research Institute|

 Rosenbaum.
 P. R. (2002).
 Observational studies (2nd ed.).
 New York: Springer

 Rosenbaum.
 P. R. (2007).
 Interference between units in randomized experiments.
 Journal of the American Statistical Association, 102(477), 191-200. https://doi.org/10.1198/016214506000001112 ♦

 Rosenbaum, P. R., & Rubin, D. B. (1983).
 The central role of the propensity score in observational studies for causal effects.
 Biometrika, 70, 41-55. ♦

 Rosenbaum, P. R., & Rubin, D. B. (1984).
 Reducing bias in observational studies using subcalssification on the propensity score.
 Journal of the American Statistical Association, 79(387), 516-524. ♦

 Rubin, D. B. (1974).
 Estimating causal effects of treatments in randomized and nonrandomized studies.
 Journal of Educational Psychology, 66(5), 688-701. ♦

 Rubin (1974) defines and defends the randomized experiment.
-That is, he provides an clear explanation of the importance of experimental control, created by randomization for most social science experiments.
+He provides a clear explanation of the importance of experimental control, which can be created by randomization for most social science experiments.
 Rubin also compares the relative value of observational studies to experiments.
 This excellent and interesting paper should be read periodically, along with Jacob Cohen's (1990) "Things I have learned (so far)."